Netflix/falcor/documentation/router.md

 Note how the router presents the consumer with what appears to be a single title object, but sources the data for the title from multiple services.
 The result is a simple API for the consumer without compromising any flexibility about where data is stored on the backend.

 Now we have the ability to retrieve information about any title in the catalog using that ID.
 However in practice our users will not be navigating titles by ID.
 When a user starts the application, they will be presented with a list of genres, each of which contains a list of recommended titles.
 Users will navigate through these titles positionally, scrolling vertically and horizontally.
-As a consequence the application needs to be able to retrieve titles by position within the user's personalized recommendations list.
-To accommodate this requirement, we will add the users genre list to the Router's virtual [JSON Graph](http://netflix.github.io/falcor/documentation/jsongraph.html) object.
+As a consequence, the application needs to be able to retrieve titles by position within the user's personalized recommendations list.
+To accommodate this requirement, we will add the user's genre list to the Router's virtual [JSON Graph](http://netflix.github.io/falcor/documentation/jsongraph.html) object.

 ### Creating the Genre List Routes